Hackerware/Hackerware/README.md

 ╚═╝  ╚═╝ ╚═╝  ╚═╝  ╚═════╝ ╚═╝  ╚═╝ ╚══════╝ ╚═╝  ╚═╝  ╚══╝╚══╝  ╚═╝  ╚═╝ ╚═╝  ╚═╝ ╚══════╝
 ```

-This repo contains relevant additional details for the video tutorials that I post on my YouTube channel such as code reference snippets, dotfiles, sample web apps and project starter kits.
+This repo contains relevant details for the video guides that I post on my YouTube channel such as code reference snippets, dotfiles, sample web apps and project starter kits.

 My main areas of interest are writing efficient web services in Go, indie hacker projects, and tooling related to building a homelab for self hosting personal projects.